annieholtz/ALLWorkshop/references.md

 Fehér, O., Wonnacott, E., & Smith, K. (2016).
 [Structural priming in artificial languages and the regularisation of unpredictable variation](https://doi.org/10.1016/j.jml.2016.06.002).
 Journal of Memory and Language, 91, 158–180.

 Finn, A. S., & Hudson Kam, C. L. (2008).
 [The curse of knowledge: First language knowledge impairs adult learners’ use of novel statistics for word segmentation](https://doi.org/10.1016/j.cognition.2008.04.002).
 Cognition, 108(2), 477–499.

+Frank, A. F., & Jaeger, T. F. (2008).
+[Speaking Rationally : Uniform Information Density as an optimal strategy for language production](https://escholarship.org/uc/item/7d08h6j4).
+Proceedings of the Annual Meeting of the Cognitive Science Society, 30, 939–944.

 Galantucci, B., Kroos, C., & Rhodes, T. (2010).
 [The effects of rapidity of fading on communication systems](https://doi.org/10.1075/bct.45.06gal).
 Interaction Studies, 11(1), 100–111.